 Do you need RV insurance?

-If you drive a motorhome, RV liability coverage is required by law in nearly every state, just like auto insurance.
+Nearly every state requires you to carry an RV insurance policy with liability coverage if you drive a motorhome.
 If you're towing a travel trailer, the liability coverage on your tow vehicle extends to your travel trailer.
 While insurance for your travel trailer is optional in all states, lenders typically require comprehensive and collision coverage if you finance your trailer or motorhome.
-However, regardless of the requirements, RVs, especially luxurious motorhomes and travel trailers, are often significant investments that may warrant the protection offered by RV insurance policies.

 Explore Progressive's editorial standards for Answers articles to find out why you can trust the insurance information you find here.